-A century later, accusations would fly that the George W. Bush administration's "no-bid" contracts to Halliburton and Blackwater were just the sort of nefarious deals that Eisenhower had warned of.53 It is true that the firms were awarded contracts that did not go out to open bidding.
-But it is also true that federal regulations explicitly permit such sole-source contracts in certain circumstances, such as when only one firm is capable of providing a certain service, when there is an unusual or compelling emergency, or when national security is at stake.54 Also, had the government not contracted with these private firms, a government agency would have performed the service.
-In this case the agency itself would be a privileged monopolist.55 These examples highlight the point that not all privileges are clear cut.
-Sometimes contracts are awarded by cronyism.
+that did not go out to open bidding.
+But it is also true that federal regulations explicitly permit such sole-source contracts in certain circumstances, such as when only one firm is capable of providing a certain service, when there is an unusual or compelling emergency, or when national security is at stake.53 Also, had the government not contracted with these private firms, a government agency would have performed the service.
+In this case the agency itself would be a privileged monopolist.54 These examples highlight the point that not all privileges are clear cut.
+Sometimes contracts are awarded by cronvism.
 Sometimes they are awarded by merit.
 It is not always easy to tell the difference.